IBM/aihwkit/docs/source/hwa_training.rst

 :class:`~aihwkit.inference.converter.base.BaseConductanceConverter`.

 An example AI model factsheet using the Natural Language Processing BERT (Bidirectional Encoder Representations from Transformers) model can be found in this link: :download:`Analog AI BERT Factsheet <./analog_ai_bert_factsheet.pdf>`.
-This example documents the patameter and inference attributes that were used.
+This example documents the parameters and inference attributes that were used.
 It also illustrates how hardware-aware was crucial to get high accuracy, close to digital accuracy, for the GLUE task.
 For instance, this hardware-aware training produced a model with a validation accuracy of 80.6% (GLUE average) compared to state-of-the-art at 81.2% from BERT paper.